Application: GUD RA

 In University Housing and the Graduate and Upper Division Halls, everything we do is through the lens of the Illinois Residential Experience.
 An important duty of the RA is to implement the IRE in a multitude of intentional strategies.
 RAs will be responsible for serving on one of four IRE event teams.
 These teams will plan events based on the learning goals and outcomes of the IRE to support student learning in the residence hall setting.
 The Resident Advisors will also hold intentional conversations with their residents to foster learning, community, and wellness.

 - Current students: Rising sophomores, juniors and seniors; Current undergraduates planning to stay at UI in a graduate program; Current graduate students.

 - New students to the University of Illinois: Matriculating graduate students and transfer students.

 The timeline for the application process for the 2020–2021 year is listed below:

 - Application Deadline: February 28

-- Selected Applicants Invited to Interview: March 11–16
+- Selected Applicants Invited to Interview: Week of March 9

 You may still apply!
 We will conduct an interview by telephone or other technology (if needed).